Catherine Bagration: Marriage to Prince Bagration

-In 1800 the Paul I of Russia, who was well known for his caprices, found out that General Pyotr Bagration, a Prince of the Bagrationi dynasty, was secretly in love with Catherine.
+In 1800, the emperor Paul I of Russia, who was well known for his caprices, found out that General Pyotr Bagration, a Prince of the Bagrationi dynasty, was secretly in love with Catherine.
 The Emperor often used to marry members of his court off to each other, and one day at the Palace of Gatchina he suddenly announced that it was his intention to attend the marriage of General Bagration and Countess Catherine Skavronskaya.
 The Countess was said to be in love with Count Peter von der Pahlen, and even the prospective groom was shocked.
 Nobody however dared to argue with the monarch, and the wedding took place on 2 September in the chapel of the Gatchina Palace, near St. Petersburg.

 This is what General Louis Alexandre Andrault de Langéron had to say about this union :

 "Bagration married the young niece of the great Prince Potemkin.
 This rich and lustrous partner did not suit him.
 Bagration was a mere soldier, with the tone and manners of one, and he was extremely ugly.
 His wife was as white as he was black, and she was as beautiful as an angel, bright, the liveliest of the beauties of St. Petersburg; she would not be happy with such a husband for long...".